Latte Filters

 escapeUrl

-Escapes a variable to be used as a parameter in URL.
+Escapes a variable for use as a parameter in a URL.

 <a href="http://example.com/{$name|escapeUrl}">{$name}</a>